-The primary purpose of this analysis of the park and recreational demands and needs within Green Lake County is to recommend a sound program of land acquisition and park development that will fulfill these demands and needs.
-Within this recommended broad framework, the county and local municipalities can continue to proceed in an orderly manner in this park program, knowing that all recommendations are flexible enough to permit variations accorded by local opportunities and conditions.
+The primary purpose of this plan is to recommend a sound program of land acquisition and park development that will fulfill local demands and needs.
+Within this recommended broad framework, the county and local municipalities can continue to proceed in an orderly manner in this parks and recreation program, knowing that all recommendations are flexible enough to permit variations accorded by local opportunities and conditions.

 The plan is devoted to an inventory of outdoors recreation opportunities, available land, present and future needs, and recommendations to meet those needs.
 This plan shall be updated every five years and shall be submitted to the County Board for final approval.
-The plan addresses the needs of county parks from 2009 - 2013.
+The plan addresses the needs of county parks from 2014-2019.

-Specialized and other privately owned facilities are not included, other than being listed as private enterprises.
+Specialized and other privately owned facilities are not included in this report, however they are listed as private enterprises.